Germany is a dream destination with scenic landscapes, good pretzels, freshly-brewed beers, and historic castles.

 Oktoberfest is one gigantic party of beer, beer, and more beer where you can drink as much as you like without becoming a bierleichen, or a “beer corpse” as it is also known.
 These people are usually passed out on the ground.

 You do not want to be one of those people.
 If you ever find yourself at Oktoberfest, remind yourself and your friends to avoid becoming a bierleichen.

 Germans are known to love their quiet time on Sundays.
 Even in public, obnoxious people will get many frowns and stares thrown their way by annoyed Germans.
 It is best to keep the peace by letting Germans have their time of minimum noise level.

 Adhering to a few of these German laws will ensure that every German gets their rest and a peaceful Sunday.

 Sundays Are For Resting

-Unsuspecting tourists may not know this rule and might wander into town looking for local shops to spend their money but will only find those shops with closed signs.
+Germans take their day of rest very seriously.
+On Sundays, all stores, shops, and restaurants are closed.
+Unsuspecting tourists may not know this rule and might wander into town looking for local shops to spend their money on but will only find those shops with closed signs.